Creedence Clearwater Revival: John Fogerty

 In 1973, John Fogerty began his solo career with The Blue Ridge Rangers, his one-man band collection of country and gospel songs.
 Under his old CCR contract, however, Fogerty owed Fantasy eight more records.
 In the end, he refused to work for the label.
 The impasse was resolved only when Asylum Records' David Geffen bought Fogerty's contract for $1 million.
-In 1975 he released his only Asylum album, the self-titled John Fogerty.
+In 1975, he released his only Asylum album, the self-titled John Fogerty.
 His next major hit was Centerfield, a chart-topping success in 1985.
-On tour in 1986, however, Fogerty suffered complaints over his steadfast refusal to perform CCR songs and suffered with recurring vocal problems which he blamed on having to testify in court.
+On tour in 1986, however, Fogerty suffered complaints over his steadfast refusal to perform CCR songs and suffered with recurring vocal problems, which he blamed on having to testify in court.
 Fogerty's explanation for not playing CCR material was that he would have had to pay performance royalties to copyright holder Zaentz, and that it was "too painful" to revisit the music of his past.

-With the Centerfield album, Fogerty also found himself entangled in new, tit-for-tat lawsuits with Zaentz over the song "The Old Man Down The Road" which was, according to Zaentz, a blatant re-write of Fogerty's own 1970 CCR hit "Run Through the Jungle".
+With the Centerfield album, Fogerty also found himself entangled in new, tit-for-tat lawsuits with Zaentz over the song "The Old Man Down the Road", which was, according to Zaentz, a blatant rewrite of Fogerty's own 1970 CCR hit "Run Through the Jungle".
 Since Fogerty had traded his rights to CCR's songs in 1980 to cancel his remaining contractual obligations, Fantasy now owned the rights to "Run Through the Jungle" and sued Fogerty essentially for plagiarizing himself.
 While a jury ruled in Fogerty's favor, he did settle a defamation suit filed by Zaentz over the songs "Mr. Greed" and "Zanz Kant Danz".
 Fogerty was forced to edit the recording, changing the "Zanz" reference to "Vanz".

 On February 19, 1987, at the Palomino Club (North Hollywood) in Los Angeles, Fogerty broke his self-imposed ban on performing CCR hits.
 Bob Dylan and George Harrison (along with Taj Mahal and Jesse Ed Davis) had joined him onstage, admonishing, "If you don't, the whole world's gonna think 'Proud Mary' is Tina Turner's song."
 At a 1987 Independence Day benefit concert for Vietnam veterans, Fogerty finally ran through the list of CCR hits, beginning with "Born on the Bayou" and ending with "Proud Mary".
-In 1986 he also released his second Warner Bros. album, Eye of the Zombie.
-Fogerty retreated from music again in the late 1980s but returned in 1997 with the Grammy-winning Blue Moon Swamp.
-Fogerty still tours frequently and now does perform CCR classics alongside solo material.
+In 1986, he also released his second Warner Bros. album, Eye of the Zombie.
+Fogerty retreated from music again in the late 1980s, but returned in 1997 with the Grammy-winning Blue Moon Swamp.
+Fogerty still tours frequently and now performs CCR classics alongside his solo material.